ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

-# How to Take Smart Notes
+# Ahrens, How to Take Smart Notes
 Ahrens, Sönke. *How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers*.
 CreateSpace, 2017

 - [[Writing makes thinking possible]]